-Condor is a high-throughput distributed batch computing system.
-Like other batch systems, Condor provides a job management mechanism, scheduling policy, priority scheme, resource monitoring, and resource management.
-[69, 70] Users submit their jobs to Condor, and Condor subsequently chooses when and where to run them based upon a policy, monitors their progress, and ultimately informs the user upon completion.
+Condor is a specialized job and resource management system (RMS) [31] for compute-intensive jobs.
+Like other full-featured systems, Condor provides a job queueing mechanism, scheduling policy, priority scheme, resource monitoring, and resource management.
+[66, 67] Users submit their jobs to Condor, and Condor places them into a queue, chooses when and where to run them based upon a policy, monitors their progress, and ultimately informs the user upon completion.

-While similar to other conventional batch systems, Condor's novel architecture allows it to perform well in environments where other batch systems are weak: high-throughput computing and opportunistic computing.
-The goal of a high-throughput computing environment [12] is to provide large amounts of fault tolerant computational power over prolonged periods of time by effectively utilizing all resources available to the network.
-The goal of opportunistic computing is the ability to use resources whenever they are available, without requiring one hundred percent availability.
+While providing functionality similar to that of a more traditional batch queueing system, Condor's novel architecture and unique mechanisms allow it to perform well in environments where a traditional RMS is weak - areas such as sustained high-throughput computing and opportunistic computing.
+The goal of a high-throughput computing environment [16] is to provide large amounts of fault tolerant computational power over prolonged periods of time by effectively utilizing all resources available to the network.
+The goal of opportunistic computing is the ability to utilize resources whenever they are available, without requiring one hundred percent availability.
 The two goals are naturally coupled.
 High-throughput computing is most easily achieved through opportunistic means.